 Dr. Chris Solo, clinical assistant professor of supply chain and analytics, teaches Business Strategies for Data Analytics (BAN 530).
 Dr. Solo previously served more than 21 years in the U.S. Air Force, where he held leadership positions in the intelligence, acquisition program management, and operations research analyst career fields.
 During this time, he also served on the faculty at the U.S. Air Force Academy, where he taught a variety of quantitative analysis courses.
 He is an active member of the Institute for Operations Research and the Management Sciences (INFORMS).

-Dr. Satish Srinivasan is an assistant professor of information science in the Engineering division at Penn State Great Valley.
-Dr. Srinivasan teaches courses related to database design, data mining, data collection and cleaning, design and implementation of predictive analytics system, network and web securities, and business process management.
-His research interests include social network analysis, data mining, machine learning, Big Data and predictive analytics and bioinformatics.
+Dr. Satish Srinivasan is an assistant professor of information science in the engineering division at Penn State Great Valley.
+He teaches courses related to database design, data mining, data collection and cleaning, design and implementation of predictive analytics system, network and web securities, and business process management.
+His research interests include social network analysis, data mining, machine learning, big data and predictive analytics and bioinformatics.